syncfusion-content/asp.net-core-docs/aspnet-core/Grid/Data-Binding.md

 ![](Data-Binding_images/Data-Binding_img13.png)

-###  Custom request parameters and HTTP Header
+###  Custom request parameters and HTTP header

 ####  Adding request parameters

-The ‘addParams’ function in DataManager’s Query class can be used to add additional custom parameter in data requests.
-The Grid has an option to set default Query which can be used to add custom parameter.
+The ‘addParams’ function in DataManager’s Query class is used to add additional custom parameter in data requests.
+The grid has an option to set default query which can be used to add custom parameter.

 The following code example describes the above behavior.